 You must consider both the product life cycle of your merchandise or service in addition to customer buying habits when creating advertising for small businesses.

-Today, both sellers and buyers alike want fast results.
+Today, both sellers and buyers each want fast results.

 You should recognize that the actual process of turning your prospects into customers still takes time.